tatsumoto-ren/tatsumoto-ren.github.io/blog/yomichan-and-epwing-dictionaries.md

 they provide detailed definitions and usage examples.
 With monolingual dictionaries you can learn your target language in your target language.

+Pick 3 or 4 monolingual dictionaries you like the most and import them into Yomichan.
+Don't be *that guy*, don't import all dictionaries at once.
+Japanese to Japanese definitions are longer than Japanese to English ones.
+It's easy to clutter Yomichan pop-ups with dozens of definitions.
+Qolibri is much better at handling many dictionaries at the same time than Yomichan.

+Some people may tell you that, say, dictionary `A` has more precise and easy to read definitions than dictionary `B`.
+In reality the differences between them are not very noticeable, especially if you're someone who's already quite good at Japanese.
+Almost all Japanese to Japanese dictionaries copy each other.
+They change one or two words in the definitions here and there to essentially avoid copyright strikes.
+The provided example sentences are often the same word by word.
+`新明解` is probably the only monolingual dictionary that offers original definitions, but it's harder to follow because of how often it backtracks.

+If you're new to monolingual dictionaries, it will take a few weeks to adjust to them.

-**Most recommended dictionaries:**
+#### Most recommended

-* 大辞林 (and it's different versions)
+Below is a short list of dictionaries you see being recommended the most in the AJATT community.

+* `大辞林`
-* 新明解国語辞典
+* `新明解`
-* 大辞泉
+* `大辞泉`
-* 明鏡国語辞典
+* `明鏡`

+Here I specify more or less generic names.
+Often the same dictionary has many versions, in which case the names can differ as well.
+For example, `大辞林` and `スーパー大辞林`, or `大辞泉` and `デジタル大辞泉`.
+You're free to pick any version you like.

 `大辞林` and `大辞泉` are quite similar to each other, have good definitions and contain many entries.
-Prefer デジタル大辞泉 over the original 大辞泉.
+Prefer `デジタル大辞泉` over the original `大辞泉`.
 It has an extra 120 000 entries and contains images.
 `明鏡` and `新明解` use easy language and are considered beginner-friendly.
 `新明解` doesn't have many entries and has a convoluted definition structure that employs a lot of redirections marked with `△` and `（）` which force the reader to jump back and forth.
 But mostly it's very good.
-`大辞林` and `新明解` have pitch accent information so you may want to import them first.
+`大辞林` and `新明解` contain pitch accent information, so you may want to import them first.

-**Additional dictionaries:**
+#### Additional dictionaries

 * 旺文社国語辞典.
 A dictionary by Oubunsha.